 Digital Certificates

-Certificates are used in digital communication for authentication, encryption and as signatures.
-They are composed of various pieces of information.
+Certificates are used in digital communication for authentication (PKI authentication), encryption and as signatures.
+They consist of various pieces of information.
 This includes, among other things

-• the digital signature of the issuing certification authority and
+- the digital signature of the issuing certificate authority (CA) and

 Certificate Revocation List (CRL)